Rain Water Collector

 Make a rain collector for recording rainfall

 2 litre bottle

 Check the rain gauge every day, preferably at the same time.
-Measure the amount of rainfall collected in the small bottle, then empty the water out.
+Measure the amount of rainfall collected in the small bottle, then empty the water out (be careful not to empty the jelly out).
 It is important to check the rain gauge even if there has been no rainfall.
 This is because small amounts of dew may accumulate in the bottle, leading to false readings when rain does fall.
-You also need to check that leaves or spiders have not fallen into the funnel, as this may block.
+You also need to check that leaves or spiders have not fallen into the funnel, as this may block it.

 - Meteorologist - Measuring